 Charter a yacht in Biograd and set off on a sailing holiday of a lifetime.
 Biograd is a lovely seaside resort boasting crystal clear waters, enchanting pine forests and impressive historic sights.
 Here the water is warm, conditions are excellent for sailing and there’s plenty to keep you and your crew entertained.
 Tour the famed Kornati Islands with your Biograd boat rental, and visit the nearby towns of Zadar, Nin and Sibenik.
 With so much to see and do, Biograd is the perfect place to set off with a private chartered yacht to discover your own piece of paradise in Croatia.

 The city and port of Biograd na moru is located on a small peninsula flanked by two beautiful bays in northern Dalmatia.
-Biograd was once the capital of the Croatian Kingdom during medieval times and today is a popular seaside destination.
+Biograd was once the capital of the Croatian Kingdom during medieval times and today is a popular sailing destination.
 The city and marina can be reached easily from the airport in Zadar, which is served by several European airlines, including low-cost carriers.

-Enjoy the best of land and water when you rent a boat in Biograd.
+Enjoy the best of land and water when you go on a sailing holiday in Biograd.
 Alluring islands, amazing natural parks, historic cities and secluded beaches are just waiting to be explored.
 In fact, the area that surrounds Biograd has the highest concentrated amount of islands in the Adriatic, meaning it’s the perfect place to start an island hopping adventure in Croatia.
 For a day trip from Biograd, we suggest a visit to the scenic islands of Planac and Svena Katarina, which are located just off the coast.

 Biograd is characterised by its picturesque soft sand and pebble beaches, shaded pine forest and brilliantly coloured waters.
 Legend has it that God, after creating the world, dropped all of the remaining beauty from his hand in the middle of the Adriatic Sea where Biograd is located.
 Spend your sailing holiday in Biograd swimming and snorkelling along remote Mediterranean beaches, exploring historic landmarks and ruins and relaxing in the sun.